David Salmon (tribal chief): Awards and tributes

-Relatives and loved ones
+Family

 During his time in the wilderness with his father, David learn about his grandfather and his brother, who were supposedly eight feet strong, yet kind giants.
 His grandfather was named King Salmon (or Luk Choo), after the strong fish in the river, while his brother was named Bull Moose for similar reasons.
 King Salmon would be responsible for building a fur trading post Fort Yukon in 1847 after contact with white men and worked for the Hudson's Bay Company from 1850 to 1868.
 King Moose would die in 1898 at 90 years old.

 David's father, William Salmon, was born around 1858 and 1860 in a region of the Chandalar River drainage and would work for Hudson's Bay Company like his father.
 William would die in 1951.

 David Salmon would be married to Sarah Salmon for 59 years before her death.
 She would be there with him during all his travels as a priest and as Chief.
 They would have one son, William Salmon, and one adopted daughter, Sarah Henry, as well as five grandchildren and 12 great-grandchildren.
 One of his grandsons, Woodie Salmon, would go on to serve as Alaska state representative from January 10, 2005 to January 17, 2011.

 Death

-Diagnosed in the summer of 2007 with cancer, Salmon would live to the age of 95 where he succumbed to it at his home in Chalkyitsik on October 11, 2007.
+Diagnosed in the summer of 2007 with cancer, Salmon would live to the age of 95.
+He died in his home in Chalkyitsik on October 11, 2007.
 He was scheduled as a guest speaker to the opening of the 2007 Alaska Federation of Natives convention, 10 days after his death.
 His successor, Don Honea Sr., would replace Salmon as speaker.

 Due to his history as an Episcopalian priest, his funeral at St. Christopher Episcopal Church would have a mix of Athabascan and Christian traditions.
 As a sign of memorial, Alaska governor Sarah Palin ordered that all Alaskan flags be lowered to half-staff and commenting how Alaska had lost a respectable figure.

 After his death, the Salmon family received about many calls of condolences from throughout Alaska and the United States.
 Five days after his death (October 15, 2007), he would be buried near his home in Chalkyitsik, next to his wife in a cemetery.